You have turned-in this assignment. You can review the lesson and see your previous answers.

 One reason for this was because of the extent to which people's ideas were shaped by the teachings of the Church.

-The Church's teachings about women were centred on two women, Eve, the first woman created by God and Mary, the mother of Jesus.
+Eve, the first women created by God, and Mary, the mother of Jesus.

 Their stories were used to shape not only how women in general should behave, but also how wives were expected to conduct themselves.

-Women were encouraged to be faithful and obedient to their husbands like Mary was to God.
+Women were encouraged to be faithful and obedient to their husbands, like Mary was to God.

 In contrast, the story of how Eve tempted Adam to disobey God was used as a warning.